 St Patrick’s Day is the 17th of March.

-St Patrick’s Day is a day to celebrate all things Irish.
-As a major festival, it was big first in America before it was in Ireland — just as Cinco de Mayo is coming to be a bigger deal now in America than it is in Mexico.
+The holiday has become a global phenomenon, with people everywhere celebrating all things Irish.
+As a major festival, it was big first in the United States before it was in Ireland — just as Cinco de Mayo is coming to be a bigger deal now in the U.S. than it is in Mexico.
 Only one other country, Scotland, has had one of its holidays — Robbie Burns Day — become a global holiday and that has had nowhere near the success of St Patrick’s Day.

 Though held in honour of a saint, St Patrick’s Day has become a secular festival for the most part.
 Many see it as a spring festival, with all the green colour associated with it (the irony is no doubt not lost in places such as Montréal and Alaska, where snow drifts will still be around for the next two months.)